stevenlin0/Quiz_App/README.md

 # Quiz App

 ## Overview
-This is the Quiz App for the assignment.
-Frontend is HTML/CSS/JS (served as static files).
+This is a Quiz App.
+Frontend is HTML/CSS/JS.
 Backend is Node.js + Express + MongoDB using Mongoose.
-The server decides which questions to include, starts the game, tracks and stores scores, and serves the frontend.
+The server picks the questions, starts the game, and saves scores.

 ## Features implemented
 - Home page, Quiz page, Results page
-- Signup/Login (JWT)
+- Signup/Login
 - Save users' scores and play history in MongoDB
 - User profile showing play history
 - Leaderboard (top 10 best scores)
 - Local questions file for early phase; OpenTDB support ready for later phase
-- Deployable to Render or similar providers

-## Folder structure
-(see project root structure in submission)

 ## How to run locally